 Sec.
-2-1301.10.
+2-1301.6.
 Labor relations administrator.

-- (a) An administrator shall be selected and appointed in the manner set forth in section 2-1301.11 to administer provisions of this division including the process for certification and decertification of bargaining agents, resolving disputes, and assisting with the selection of mediators or arbitrators as needs arise under this division or under any collective bargaining agreement.
-The administrator shall serve as a neutral agency. - (b) The administrator must be experienced as a neutral in the field of labor relations and must not be a person who, because of vocation, employment, or affiliation, can be categorized as a representative of the interests of the City or of any employee organization, including any bargaining agent.
+(a) A Labor Relations Administrator ("administrator" or "LRA") shall be selected and appointed in the manner set forth in section 2-1301.7 to administer provisions of this division including the process for certification and decertification of bargaining agents, resolving disputes, and assisting with the selection of mediators or arbitrators as needs arise under this division or under any collective bargaining agreement.

+(b) The administrator must be experienced as a neutral in the field of labor relations, and must not be a person who, because of vocation, employment, or affiliation, can be categorized as a representative of the interest of the County or any employee organization, including an exclusive bargaining agent for a bargaining unit permitted under this Article.

 Sec.
-2-1301.11.
-Selection of administrator.
+2-1301.7.
+Selection of labor relations administrator...